-The Great Hall dimensions are: I8mx26m approximately 468sqm.
+The great hall dimensions are: 18mx26m approximately 468sqm.
 A marquee may also be constructed in various configurations for additional standing and sitting room.

-The Great Hall can be accessed from the lawn / veranda areas from the west or east.
+The great hall can be accessed from the lawn / veranda areas from the west or east.

-The Great Hall can accommodate guests:
+This size room can accommodate guests: